40 greatest engineers who made enormous impacts on the world

 1. Archimedes was a legend

-First and foremost the great Archimedes.
+First and foremost, we present the great Archimedes.
 Universally recognized as the greatest of all classical engineers, he has influenced the fields of mathematics, physics, engineering, and astronomy for millennia.

 Little is known about the details of his life, but his discoveries and inventions are still well-known to this day.
 From his screw pump to compound pulley systems and defensive mechanisms for his home island of Syracuse, Archimedes is truly one of the greatest engineers.